Wisconsin Highway 145

 State Trunk Highway 145 (STH-145, commonly known as Highway 145 or WIS 145) is a 24.7 mi state highway in Milwaukee, Waukesha, and Washington counties in Wisconsin, United States, that connects the northwest suburbs of Milwaukee with the city's downtown.
 For much of its route, the highway is known as Fond du Lac Avenue.

 Route description

-Up until the fall of 2009, Highway 145's northern terminus was at the freeway interchange with US-41 in Richfield.
-A project involving the construction of five roundabouts in a less than one mile span has truncated the highway's northern terminus to the freeway interchange with US-45, with the stretch of roundabouts between US-41 and US-45 now designated as County Highway FD.
-Highway 145 travels generally southeast through Germantown as a secondary highway.
-Upon reaching Menomonee Falls, the road expands into a four-lane boulevard for just over one mile (1.6 km), straddling the Waukesha and Milwaukee County line before intersecting with US-41/45 again.
+Up until the fall of 2009, WIS 145's northern terminus was at the freeway interchange with US Highway 41 (US 41) in Richfield.
+A project involving the construction of five roundabouts in a less than one mile span has truncated the highway's northern terminus to the freeway interchange with US 45, with the stretch of roundabouts between US 41 and US 45 now designated as County Trunk Highway FD (CTH-FD).
+WIS 145 travels generally southeast through Germantown as a secondary highway.
+Upon reaching Menomonee Falls, the road expands into a four-lane boulevard for just over one mile (1.6 km), straddling the Waukesha–Milwaukee county line before intersecting with US 41/US 45 again.